TIBCOSoftware/snappydata/docs/kubernetes.md

 # Setting up Cluster on Kubernetes
 Kubernetes is an open source project designed for container orchestration.
 SnappyData can be deployed on Kubernetes.
 This feature is currently available on an experimental basis.
+We do not recommend deploying production SnappyData clusters on Kubernetes, yet.

 This following sections are included in this topic: